Tech giant Apple is likely delaying its foldable iPhone until 2025 as the company has reportedly shifted its focus towards foldable MacBooks.

 A new report from Display Supply Chain Consultants (DSCC) analyst Ross Young suggests that Apple’s foldable iPhone is delayed until 2025.
 The reason given for this is that the company is exploring all-screen foldable MacBooks.

 The delay for the launch of a foldable iPhone is quite long if it is not getting official until 2025.
-Earlier, the device was rumored to get launched sometime in 2023 or 2024 to catch up with the competition in the market, the report said.
+The report said earlier, the device was rumored to get launched sometime in 2023 or 2024 to catch up with the market competition.

 But the delay in the launch indicates that the tech giant is not in a hurry to enter the foldable smartphones market, it added.